thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ![](https://i.imgur.com/EE5BkcP.png)

-To verify the database was created, check the list of databases again.
+To verify the database was dropped, check the list of databases again.

 ```text
 \l